-Welcome to T3's buying guide to the best office chairs of 2021.
-If you're looking for the perfect place to put your posterior, the most ergonomic options to fend off aches and pains and office chairs that don't stand out when you're working from home, this is the guide you need.
-Here you'll find chairs for every budget, working environment and body shape.
+With those facts in mind, welcome to T3's buying guide to the best office chairs of 2021.
+If you're looking for the perfect place to put your posterior, the most ergonomic options to fend off aches and pains, and office chairs that make working from home easy, this is the guide you need.
+Here you'll find office chairs for every budget, working environment and body shape.

 This guide to the best office chairs runs the gamut from cheap and cheerful Argos and IKEA offerings to some very expensive premium chairs – although we think price here is relative.
 Many of us will spend serious sums on sofas or dining chairs that we use for a fraction of the time we spend in front of the computer.
 Think of your office chair as an investment: good ones last a very long time and can help you reduce the risk of work-related aches and pains.

 This guide does much more than just list quality office chairs, though.
 This guide also gives you the information you need to know about posture, including details of how one of the best posture correctors can help you, and we'll tell you exactly what to look for when you're shopping for a seat.
 We'll show you what features really matter, which corners you should never cut and what makes the best gaming chairs different to the best office ones.
 After all, you'll be sitting for very many hours in these chairs, so it's a decision that shouldn't be taken lightly.

 No matter what kind of chair you're looking for – the best office chair for back pain, the best office chair for ergonomic support or the best office chair for home working – our guide will help you find a superb seat.
 Let's get stuck in.

 The best office chairs you can buy today